JasonLocklin/Dissertation/Prisms/Methods.md

 a single session.
 In 50% of trials, the circle appeared in the same position as one of the preceding squares.

-TODO: Figure [fig:Prisms] goes about here.
-Caption: Figure upper panel (a) depicts one trial of the temporal estimation task.
+![Figure upper panel (a) depicts one trial of the temporal estimation task.
 The numbers were randomly selected and displayed at random times (though, not at the very beginning or end of the trial).
 The lower panel (b) depicts the spatial working memory task.
-The trial depicted is a "valid" trial, as the probe (circle) is in the same location as one of the initial three targets (squares).
+The trial depicted is a "valid" trial, as the probe (circle) is in the same location as one of the initial three targets (squares).](fig.Prisms.pdf.png)

 #### Temporal Estimation Task